shahriarAS/react-todo/README.md

-React Todo is a basic To-do List app.
-You can add, edit, delete and mark a task to complete.
-Also you can sort all task with simple drag and drop.
+React Todo List is a simple Todo List app.
+Here you can add, edit or remove your task and also you can mark your task as done or undone.
+If you want you can drag and drop all task individually and sort them.

 # Getting Started with Create React App